 Subdivision 1.
 Definitions.
 For the purposes of sections 16E.03 to 16E.05, the following terms have the meanings given them.

-(a) "Information and communications technology activity" means the development or acquisition of information and communications technology devices and systems, but does not include MNet or its contractors.
+(a) "Information and communications technology project" means the development or acquisition of information and communications technology devices and systems, but does not include the state information infrastructure or its contractors.

 (b) "Data processing device or system" means equipment or computer programs, including computer hardware, firmware, software, and communication protocols, used in connection with the processing of information through electronic data processing means, and includes data communication devices used in connection with computer facilities for the transmission of data.

 Subd.
-2. Executive director's responsibility.
-The executive director shall coordinate the state's information and communications technology systems to serve the needs of the state government.
-The executive director shall:
+2. Commissioner's responsibility.
+The commissioner shall coordinate the state's information and communications technology systems to serve the needs of the state government.
+The commissioner shall: